Share on your favorite

 Horse's Girth - A strap or band that goes around a horse's belly.

-Region - An area belonging to a particular government.
+Region - Area belonging to a specific government.

 City - A capital or major city.